-When a spill of hazardous material occurs, Laboratory and contractor personnel are required to immediately notify the BNL Fire Rescue Group, whose members are trained to respond to such releases.
+When a spill of hazardous material occurs, Laboratory and contractor personnel are reguired to immediately notify the BNL Fire Rescue Group, whose members are trained to respond to such releases.
 Fire Rescue's initial response is to contain and control any release and to notify additional response personnel (e.g., BNL environmental professionals, industrial hygienists, etc.).
 Environmental professionals reporting to the scene assess the spill for environmental impact and determine if it is reportable to regulatory agencies.
 Any release of petroleum products to soil must be reported to both NYSDEC and SCDHS, and any release affecting surface water is also reported to the EPA National Response Center.
 In addition, a release of more than five gallons of petroleum product to impermeable surfaces or containment areas must be reported to NYSDEC and SCDHS.
 Spills of chemicals in quantities greater than the CERCLA-reportable limits must be reported to the EPA National Response Center, NYSDEC, and SCDHS.
 Remediation of spills is conducted, as necessary, to prevent impacts to the environment, minimize human health exposures, and restore the site.

-There were 14 spills in 2020 and four of those spills met regulatory agency reporting criteria.
+There were ten spills in 2021 and three of those spills met regulatory agency reporting criteria.
 The remaining spills were small-volume releases either to containment areas or to other impermeable surfaces that did not exceed a reportable quantity.
-Table 3-8 summarizes each of the four reportable events, including a description of the cause and corrective actions taken.
+Table 3-8 summarizes each of the three reportable events, including a description of the cause and corrective actions taken.
+Figure 3-8 is a five-year trend of spills that have occurred at BNL.
+The decreasing number of spills over the past couple of years is most likely due to fewer activities occurring on site because of COVID-19.

 There were no long-term effects from these releases and no significant impact on the environment.
 In all instances, any recoverable material was removed, spill absorbents were used to remove the residual product, and all materials were collected and containerized for off-site disposal.
 For releases to soil, contaminated soil was removed to the satisfaction of the State inspector and containerized for off-site disposal.